-Zone Description Management Direction Permitted Uses (subject to management planning) Resource Management Includes certain public lands that are managed primarily to provide resource-related benefits such as forest products, fish and wildlife, or flood control.
-Previously disturbed sites (e.g. old farm fields, abandoned quarries) where active measures are being taken to re-establish natural vegetation.
-May include land that has traditionally been managed under long-term resource agreements (e.g. forest management agreements or agricultural leases) Resource Management Zones are sustainably managed for many diverse values such as wildlife, fisheries, forestry and outdoor recreation.
-Such zones may be places for experimenting with alternative resource management practices and developing a better understanding of ecosystem structures and functions in a scientifically sound manner.
+Zone Description Management Direction Permitted Uses (subject to management planning) Resource ManagementIncludes certain public lands that are managed primarily to provide resource- benefits such as forest products, fish ar wildlife, or flood control.Previously disturbed sites (e.g. old farm abandoned quarries) where active mea are being taken to re-establish natural vegetation.May include land that has traditionally b managed under long-term resource agreements (e.g. forest management agreements or agricultural leases) related ndResource Management Zones are sustainably managed for many diverse values such as wildlife, fisheries, forestry and outdoor recreation.beenSuch zones may be places for experimenting with alternative resource management practices and developing a better understanding of ecosystem structures and functions in a scientifically sound manner.
 Should demonstrate exemplary conservation and stewardship.
-Should not be established in Nature Reserves.
 These areas may be used to demonstrate ecologically sustainable resource management practices.
 Establishing permanent research plots for monitoring purposes (e.g. permanent sample plots for growth and yield studies) is encouraged in this zone.
 Water may be controlled for purposes related to flood protection, watershed management, or municipal water supply.
 Recreation uses in this zone are subject to HRCA policies and management planning.